 I recently read an article about the six styles of parenting and it really got me thinking about my own parenting and what is really best for our children.
-The article focused on the pro’s and con’s of six parenting styles: Helicopter, Free Range, Authoritarian, Permissive, Authoritative, and Uninvolved.

 "The 6 Styles of Parenting"

 The article focused on the pros and cons of six parenting styles:

 A common term used with parents who are overly involved in their children’s lives.
 Children raised with this style have higher chances of going to college however sometimes the parent can be too extreme and accidentally sabotage job positions or personal relationships, as shown in many Hollywood comedies.

 Free Range Parenting

 The complete opposite of Helicopter Parenting, where parents do not worry about managing their children and let them learn from their mistakes and be fully independent, even at a young age.
 Kids “engage in free play, explore their surroundings, and gain a sense of self-confidence and self-reliance.”